KU-MedAI/glm4dnv-asd/README.md

 De novo variants were collected from multiple ASD cohorts, including **SSC, SPARK, MSSNG, and a Korean ASD cohort**.
 Clinical severity annotations (e.g., ADOS and VABS) were used in downstream analyses when available.

-Fine-tuning tasks were constructed using publicly available datasets such as **ClinVar, gnomAD, the BEND benchmark, and the NCRE activity dataset**.
+Fine-tuning tasks were constructed using publicly available datasets such as **ClinVar missense variants, gnomAD variants, BEND non-coding variants, and non-coding regulatory elements (NCREs)**.

 Detailed instructions for preparing the required datasets are provided in: `data/README.md`